 Visiting the Mortuary Temple Of Ramesses III

-Visitors to Medinet Habu typically enter the site via a giant gateway that has two huge columns on either side.
+Many visitors to Medinet Habu visit while enjoying Nile River cruises, although the site is also featured in some other tour packages as well.
+Those who visit will typically enter the site via a giant gateway that has two huge columns on either side.
 After passing through the gateway one can see the ruins of Ramesses III royal palace, and one really needs to spend some time taking in the sight of these ruins in order to fully appreciate the wealth of royalty during the New Kingdom era.

 The 210 by 300 meter temple precinct is home to roughly 7,000 square meters of well preserved reliefs.
 Many of these show depictions relating the defeat of the Sea Peoples during the reign of Ramesses III.
 Others depict scenes relating to various religious rituals and ceremonies, all of which are among the best preserved reliefs ever found.